 Hot water during winter and cold water during summer is good.

-If in the morning, cold water is fine, but if you take bath in the night, after a tiresome day, nothing is as refreshing as a hot water bath. the evening time is dominated by Vata, hence hot water is beneficial.
+If in the morning, cold water is fine, but if you take bath at night, after a tiresome day, nothing is as refreshing as a hot water bath.
+The evening time is dominated by Vata, hence hot water is beneficial.

 If you exercise regularly, then hot water is preferable.